11 Top-Rated Caverns in Texas

 The cave itself has been forming for thousands of years.
 The massive formations throughout the cave do well to represent this incredible geologic timescale.

 The only way to experience this cave in Boerne is through a guided tour.
 The tour begins by descending 126 concrete steps.
-From here, visitors walk through several large rooms full of stunning cave features.
+From here, you will walk through several large rooms full of stunning cave features.
 A few of the natural features illuminated on the tour includes stalactites, stalagmites, and soda straws.
 Lights in the cave make it easy to get around, and the gravel floor helps keep shoes from getting too dirty along the way.

 Every month, Cave Without a Name also puts on special concerts in the cave.
 The natural acoustics of the cave reverberate the musical artist to make for a pretty spectacular show.